Have you got a good project to work on, yet still find yourself struggling for inspiration and momentum?

 Award winning novelist, Janet Fennell, will help you to blast through your blocks, side-step procrastination, break bad habits and cultivate confidence as you make weekly progress on your work.
 In-class exercises and individually targeted assignments hone your skills and lift your writing to the best that it can be.

 Each term in the year has its focus: character, setting, story/plot, theme - but the over all priority is just 'getting it down', so come prepared to write for at least 1.5 hrs in every 2.5 hr session.
 Being part of a writing group is friendly and fun - and you get your work done!

-Bring writing materials and a snack with you.
+Bring writing materials, a hot drink and a snack with you.